Market-Unity/marketunity/README.md

 ```

 ### NPM Scripts
-npm scripts are provided for starting development server
+npm scripts are provided for starting development server.
 From within the root directory:

 Start Webpack:
 ```sh